hindu-comm/weblogs/manasataramgini/2014/10/2014-10-22_some-vignettes-on-the-provenance-of-the-mogol-tyrants.md

-objective behind their need to invade India: “*My object in the invasion of Hindustan is to lead an expedition against the infidels that, according to the law of Mohammed (upon whom and his family be the blessing and peace of Allah\!), we may convert the people of that country to the true faith and purify the land itself from infidelity and polytheism, and that we may overthrow their temples and idols and become conquerors and crusaders before Allah.*” Hence, the Timurids from the inception did not see themselves as part of the Indian system but as
+objective behind their need to invade India: “*My object in the invasion of Hindustan is to lead an expedition against the infidels that, according to the law of Mohammed (upon whom and his family be the blessing and peace of Allah!), we may convert the people of that country to the true faith and purify the land itself from infidelity and polytheism, and that we may overthrow their temples and idols and become conquerors and crusaders before Allah.*” Hence, the Timurids from the inception did not see themselves as part of the Indian system but as